Cybathlon: Disciplines

-Cybathlon 2016
+CYBATHLON 2016

+At the Cybathlon competitors, known as "pilots", can use both commercially available bionic technology and lab-developed prototypes.
 Medals were awarded to both the pilots themselves and to the companies or institutions that create their bionics.

 Competitions were organized in such a way that the participants could demonstrate not only their own skills, but also the distinctive qualities of assistive technologies.
 For example, in the category of "hand prostheses", competitors attempted several food-related fine motor tasks and in the category "Neuro" the participants managed avatars in a specially designed computer game.